vhandziuk/file-extractor/README.md

 ## Configuration file structure

-Configuration file must contain 2 columns, separated by a comma.
+Configuration file must contain 3 columns, separated by a comma.
 The default file name is `configuration.csv`, and the default file location is the same as the `source` folder.

-The first value is the name of the archive entry to be extracted (e.g., test1.txt).
-If the file is found in any of the archives (in a specified subpath, defined by the second value), it is then unpacked to the destination path.
-The entry name can optionally be prefixed by a relative path, (e.g., Output\test1.txt).
-In this case, the file will be unpacked to the corresponding subfolder of the destination path.
+The first column is the name of the archive entry to be extracted (e.g., test1.txt).
+If the file is found in any of the archives (in a specified subpath, defined by the third column), it is then unpacked to the destination path.
+This value also supports simple wildcards `*` and `?`.

+The second column is a relative path (e.g., Root\Output).
+When specified, the file will be unpacked to the corresponding subfolder of the destination path.

-The second value is a part of the relative subpath of the entry in archive.
+The third column is a part of the relative subpath of the entry in archive.
 If the entry is located in the archive root, the value should be left blank.

 ### Example archive data and configuration file